-The Sonos Move and HomePod are both high-quality speakers, with excellent sound, AirPlay 2 whole-home audio, and smart capabilities, but that is where the similarities end.
-The Sonos Move is a much more flexible speaker and not just because it has an integrated rechargeable battery and weather resistance.
+The Sonos Move and HomePod are both high-quality speakers with excellent sound, AirPlay 2 whole-home audio, and smart capabilities, but that is where the similarities end.
+Before we dive into a deeper comparison, here's a breakdown of what these speakers offer and how they match up with it comes to the details.

 |Sonos Move||Apple HomePod|